poolifier/poolifier/docs/api.md

 This method is available on both worker implementations and returns `{ status: boolean, error?: Error }`.

-#### `YourWorker.listTaskFunctionNames()`
+#### `YourWorker.listTaskFunctionsProperties()`

-This method is available on both worker implementations and returns an array of the task function names.
+This method is available on both worker implementations and returns an array of the task function properties.

 #### `YourWorker.setDefaultTaskFunction(name)`